I’m often asked what lead me to starting where the pancakes are. Nothing is a simple dotted line of course, but this is pretty much the short answer:

-I grew up in Holland with a mother who was a fishmonger.
-Fresh, healthy eating was always centre-stage.
-We had weekly deliveries of fish on our plates most days.
+I was raised in The Netherlands by loving parents.
+My dad spent hours every Saturday cooking delicious non-ordinary meals.
+My mother was a fishmonger.
+Fresh, healthy eating was always centre-stage and weekly deliveries of fish made it on our plates most days.

 The soaring highlight of my childhood was our regular family outing to a local pancake restaurant.
 It was a dark, buzzing place where the passionate owner cooked with multiple pans.
 He would bake large, steaming hot Dutch pancakes with aged gouda and bacon or apples and raisins.
-People from miles away would travel there for an honest meal and a cold glass of lager.
-It is still around today and as busy as ever.
+People from miles away would travel there for a meal and a cold glass of lager.
+It’s still around today and as busy as ever.

 The comfort and connection of pancakes

-Years later, carving out a career in California, I discovered cloud-like pancakes and maple syrup to comfort my soul.
-After endless days and nights of work, there was nothing more reassuring than the quiet booth, the plate stacked with warming pancakes and the waitress refilling my mug of coffee.
+Years later, carving out a career in California, I discovered a different sort of pancake.
+In those days, after endless days and nights of work, there was nothing more reassuring than the quiet booth, the plate stacked with warming pancakes and the waitress refilling my mug of coffee.

-I met my husband and London became my permanent home.
-At the school gates my heart sank to find parents divided by status and nationality because our children had no borders between them.
-I began to cook as a way to bring people together, creating a club where we made jams, samosas, cannelloni and even Christmas dinner.
+I met my husband, London became my home and the UK the country I love, we started a family.
+At the school gates my heart would sink to find parents divided by whatever difference there was between them whilst our children made no distinctions between themselves at all.
+I started cooking clubs as a way to bring people together, making jams, samosas, cannelloni and even Christmas dinner.
 Food became the bond that changed our relationships.
-It connected us and fired a spark within me.
+And the experience changed me.

 After visiting a fading pancake restaurant on the Kings Road, I made a decision.
-Food and people would be my future and pancakes would be the vehicle to take me there.
+Connecting food and people would be my future and pancakes would be the vehicle to take me there.

 I began to experiment with different flours and tested every pancake variety possible.
-My goal was to completely regenerate pancakes.
+My goal was to pioneer better pancakes.
 I wanted to accommodate new flavours, allergies and dietary needs so that everyone could join in.
-When my stand at the local school fair grew an enormous queue around the block, I knew I was onto something special.
+When my stand at the local school fair grew an enormous queue around the block, I realised I was onto something special.

 For pancake delivery to your inbox, sign up here.